 - 1 teaspoon baking soda

-- 2 tablespoons hot coffee
+- 2 tablespoon hot coffee

 - 1 cup sugar